PGBSNH20/ludo-v2-ludov2-group-4/Documentation/README.md

 - If you're choosing an already picked color, error mesage: "Color is occupied".
 - If you're trying to enter a nickname which already exists, error message: "The name already exists".

 3. Alright, you're ready to go?!
-You'll be able to launch the game straight away by clicking the at the "Start game" button below the form or you can wait until the night when you're competitors are sleeping and then click at the "Load game" link in the navbar.
+You'll be able to launch the game by clicking at the "Load game" link in the navbar.

 4. When you're entering the game it will show who's turn it is to roll the die, which is located as a button below the tables.
 The tables represents the players and their pieces (including their positions).